ElegantEngineeringTech/laravel-media/README.md

 ### Adding Media

-Add media to your model from various sources:
+Add media to your model, using the `addMedia` method, from various sources:

+-   an url
+-   a resource or stream
+-   a \Illuminate\Http\UploadedFile instance
+-   a \Illuminate\Http\File instance

 #### From a Controller